 There are many myths associated with aging.
 They range from the belief that seniors can’t use technology to the idea that growing older means your health will decline.
-This week, we decided to help bust some of the more popular myths about aging.
+We decided to help bust some of the more popular myths about aging.

 Myth: Older people are crabby